anouri/6830-Project/README.md

 **Maven**:
 This project is managed using maven.
-In order to have the jar that include all of the depdency, use ``mvn package`` or ``mvn clean install``.
+In order to have the jar that include all of the dependency, use ``mvn package`` or ``mvn clean install``.
 It will generate a uber jar file in target name DatabaseBenchmarking-1.0-SNAPSHOT.jar.
 You can run any class in the jar with the following command:
 > java -cp target/DatabaseBenchmarking-1.0-SNAPSHOT.jar [classname]

 For example: > java -cp target/DatabaseBenchmarking-1.0-SNAPSHOT.jar SQLSchemaParser